sandtrain-github/Repo1/README.md

 # Repo1
 This is a readme file.
-Editing directly from GitHub
+Editing directly from GitHub.